emfulk/interproscan/slurm/Readme.md

     2. Limits the work to 1 node, but with multiple CPUs
     3. Includes some stdoutput for logging
     4. Input variable is hard-coded
-    5. Paths are dependent on username/netids and require having Interproscan in the /projects directory.
+    5. Paths are dependent on username/netids and require having Interproscan in the /projects directory

+3. Generate and submit batches of N files for Interproscan analysis by running `python ips_stage.py N`

 ## Description of files